ManageIQ/ansible-manageiq-automate/README.md

     If set to `True` it will auto commit back to ManageIQ each call to a `set_` method in the `manageiq_automate` module.

+Verify SSL:
+    `verify_ssl` defaults to `True`.
+    If set to `False` in the `manageiq` dictionary then the lookup will allow self signed certificates to be used when using SSL REST API connection urls.

 ManageIQ:
     `manageiq` is a dictionary with a set of connection defaults in `defaults/main.yml`.
     Remember to use Ansible Vault for passwords.